nh-server/switch-guide/docs/user_guide/emummc/making_emummc.md

-# Making the Emummc, getting keys, and making essential backups
+# Making the Emummc and essential backups

 &nbsp;